Storms threaten Thanksgiving travel around U.S., hundreds of flights canceled in Denver

 Meanwhile in central and southern Oregon, travelers may have to adjust their plans in light of heavy rain and snow that are forecast to pummel the region Tuesday afternoon and night.

-But if the bulk of the snow falls in late-night and early-morning hours — when few flights are scheduled at the Minneapolis-St. Paul International Airport — plows might be able to efficiently clear runways and keep cancellations and delays to a minimum.
+But if the bulk of the snow falls in the late night and early morning hours — when few flights are scheduled at the Minneapolis-St. Paul International Airport — plows might be able to efficiently clear runways and keep cancellations and delays to a minimum.

 Even balloons at the iconic Macy's Thanksgiving Day Parade could be grounded due to winds forecast for New York later this week.

-Forecasters said sustained winds of between 20 mph and 25 mph, with gusts between 46 mph and 50 mph, could come to New York City on Thursday morning.
+Forecasters said sustained winds of between 20-25 mph, with gusts between 46-50 mph, could come to New York City on Thursday morning.

 "We refer to it as a game-day decision," Tercero said.
 "We get there right before the parade begins."